fgcz/rawDiag/README.md

 The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) has to be downloaded and installed separately in order to be able to directly read Thermo raw-files (e.g. use the R function `read.raw`).

+To install *the New RawFileReader .Net assembly* follow the installation instructions provided by Thermo Fisher Scientific.

 ### 1.3 Versions the software has been tested on